jackjliew/ai-openscale/monitor-fairness.md

    - Oldest record timestamp in the data frame for which bias has to be computed
    - Newest/latest record timestamp in the data frame for which bias has to be computed
    - Before and after fairness values display in the header portion of the Debiased view.
-      - The **after** accuracy is computed by taking the data in the feedback table and sending it to the active debiasing API.
+      - The **after** accuracy is computed by taking the feedback data and sending it to the active debiasing API.
+This API returns the de-biased prediction.
+The feedback data also contains the manual label.
+The manual label is compared with the debiased prediction to compute the accuracy.
 This API returns the de-biased prediction.
 The feedback table also contains the manual label.
 The manual label is compared with the debiased prediction to compute the accuracy.
       - The **before** accuracy is computed by using the same feedback data.
 For before accuracy computation, the feedback data is sent to the model to get its prediction and the predicted value is compared with the manual label to get the accuracy.

   ![example of debiased data](images/debiased.png)